WHAT TO DO IN SHARJAH

 As mentioned, Sharjah is way more affordable than Dubai.
 Especially when it comes to accommodations.
 I recommend staying at the waterfront so that you are close to many popular Sharjah attractions.

-If you like to have a hotel with a pool and beach access, you can book a Radisson Blu room.
+- If you like to have a hotel with a pool and beach access, you can book a Radisson Blu.

-Finally…here are some of the best places to visit and the most fun things to do in Sharjah.
+Finally…here are some of the best places to visit.

 Admire the Architecture of Central Souk or Blue Souk